-Other Income (Expense), Net
+Other Income (Expense)

-Other income (expense), net consists of the gain realized by the sale of fixed assets, changes in the fair value of the derivative liability associated with the convertible notes and changes in the fair value of the investors' rights and obligations issued in connection with the Series D redeemable convertible preferred stock.
-The derivative liability was extinguished upon the conversion of the notes into Series D redeemable convertible preferred stock in May 2014.
+Other income (expense) consists of the gain realized by the sale of fixed assets, changes in the fair value of the derivative liability associated with the convertible notes and changes in the fair value of the investors' rights and obligations issued in connection with the Series D redeemable convertible preferred stock, non-cash gains and losses from currency exchange rate fluctuations on transactions or balances denominated in a foreign currency and realized and unrealized gains and losses on the forward foreign currency contracts we entered into in the second quarter of 2015 to purchase Swiss Francs to reduce our foreign currency exposure through 2016.
+This foreign currency exposure is the result of a contract with the manufacturer of our active pharmaceutical ingredient (API) which requires us to make payments in Swiss Francs.
+The derivative liability associated with the convertible notes was extinguished upon the conversion of the notes into Series D redeemable convertible preferred stock in May 2014.
 The Series D investors' rights and obligations were either exercised or extinguished upon the completion of our IPO in October 2014.